wsz82/SimilarWordsGenerator_desktop_application_JavaFX/readme.md

 ## Installation

 The project uses Java SDK 12 and JavaFX SDK 12.
-Follow instructions on https://openjfx.io/openjfx-docs/ to add JavaFX to the project.
+Follow instructions on https://openjfx.io/openjfx-docs/ to add JavaFX to the project.<br/>
+For tests add in VM configurations:<br/>
+ -Ddir.test.files="pathToFileWithProject\Similar Words Generator\Test\Files".

 ## Usage